pillfill/pf-java-client/README.md

   `java -jar pf-java-client-* extract apikey=[YOUR_API_KEY] username=[YOUR_CVS_LOGIN] password=[YOUR_CVS_PASSWORD] type=CVS outfile=rx-export.json`

+  (The secure extraction process is described in more detail <a href="https://github.com/rammic/pf-java-client/blob/master/src/main/java/com/apothesource/pillfill/service/prescription/PrescriptionService.java">in the PrescriptionService documentation.</a>)

 (You can also invoke `com.apothesource.pillfill.CommandLine` directly if you'd prefer it that way)

 Primary Features & Services